rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/varnish/varnish_cli_login.md

 ## Vulnerable Application

   Ubuntu 14.04 can `apt-get install varnish`.
 At the time of writing that installed varnish-3.0.5 revision 1a89b1f.
+  Kali installed varnish-5.0.0 revision 99d036f

   Varnish installed and ran the cli on localhost.
 First lets kill the service: `sudo service varnish stop`.
 Now, there are two configurations we want to test:

-  1. `varnishd -T 0.0.0.0:6082` no authentication
+  1. No Authentication: `varnishd -T 0.0.0.0:6082`
-  2. `varnishd -T 0.0.0.0:6082 -S <file>` authentication based on shared secret file.
-I made an easy test one `echo "secret" > secret`
+  2. Authentication (based on shared secret file): `varnishd -T 0.0.0.0:6082 -S <file>`.
+    1. I made an easy test one `echo "secret" > ~/secret`

 ## Exploitation Notes

-These notes were taken from the module, and can be used when developing a working remote exploit
+These notes were taken from the original module in EDB, and can be used when developing a working remote exploit

 ```
 - varnishd typically runs as root, forked as unpriv.